serverless/serverless-azure-functions/README.md

 - Node 14 on Windows
 - Node 14 on Windows using premium functions
 - Node 14 on Windows using webpack
-- Node 14 on Linux using remote build
-- Node 14 on Linux using external package
-- Node 14 on Linux using remote build and premium functions
 - Python 3.6 (Linux only)
 - Python 3.6 (Linux only) using premium functions
 - Python 3.7 (Linux only)